Skip to content

 What is the Maryland unemployment insurance tax rate in 2026?

 Maryland UI rates run 0.30% to 7.50% under Tax Table A, unchanged from 2025.
-New employers start at 2.60%.
-The taxable wage base is $8,500 per employee per year, making the maximum UI tax per employee $637.50 annually at the new employer rate.
+New employers are assigned a rate in the 1.0% to 2.6% band ($85 to $221 per employee per year); the Division of Unemployment Insurance publishes that band and the formula behind it rather than a single new-employer rate.
+The taxable wage base is $8,500 per employee per year, making the maximum UI tax per employee $637.50 annually at the top 7.50% rate.

 What is BEACON Maryland unemployment insurance?